The biggest misconception. The cost of having a subconscious asset allocation vs explicit asset allocation

 2. Effective portfolio diversification can increase return while reducing risk.
-Achieving maximal benefit from effective diversification requires periodic rebalancing of portfolio composition back to the target, or “policy” composition.
+Achieving maximal benefit from effective diversification requires a periodic rebalancing of portfolio composition.
 This is often emotionally difficult to do, as it almost always involves moving against market sentiment.

-4. Since the future cannot be predicted, it is impossible to specify in advance what the best asset allocation will be.
+4. Predicting the future is hard.
+That’s’ why it is impossible to specify in advance what the best asset allocation will be.
 Rather, our job is to find an allocation that will do reasonably well under a wide range of circumstances.

 5. Sticking by your target asset allocation through thick and thin is much more important than picking the right asset allocation.